Cathcart Circle Lines: Light rail conversion

 There have been proposals to convert the lines to a tram line, but never beyond the initial suggestion stage.
 Most recently, in December 2008 Transport Scotland's Strategic Transport Projects Review suggested an upgrade of the Circle to light rail as part of a wider light rail network for Glasgow, incorporating both new lines and re-purposed older alignments.
 If taken forward, this proposal was supposed to have been implemented during the period 2012 - 2022, in line with the scope of the strategic review.

 Glasgow Metro

 The Cathcart Circle has been identified as one of the heavy rail lines that would be converted to metro as part of the proposals for the Glasgow Metro project.
 No timescale or budget has been released so far, but it is anticipated that it would be one of the first metro lines given that most of the infrastructure is already in place.

 Balgray Station

 A new station on the Neilston line at Balgray situated south of the town of Barrhead in East Renfrewshire is currently under construction as of July 2025 with an expected opening date of autumn 2026 the station will be located slightly to the west of the planned but never constructed Lyoncross station.

+On 9 July, Network Rail announced the railway station would open on 27 September 2026, several weeks earlier than the anticipated November schedule.